 14. Dive into the underwater world at the Similan Islands

 The Andaman Sea around Phuket island has many stunning tropical islands awaiting your discovery.
 Apart from Phi Phi, the Similan Islands, 84km northwest of Phuket, is another popular spot, largely due to its azure blue waters and white sandy beaches.
 It is also a favourite for snorkeling and diving, thanks to its rich coral diversity.
-Check out this tour by Klook that will bring you to explore the best of Similan Islands, all in one day.

 For a more peaceful and quiet escape, you can cruise to Maiton Private Island, also known as ‘honeymoon island’ via this tour, either via speedboat or catamaran.